tiljrd/arbitrum-package/README.md

 Status: scaffold; wiring will evolve as arb-reth implementation completes.

 Using the ethereum package for L1
-- This package is designed to use the ethereum package to spin up a minimal L1.
-The args/minimal.yaml describes basic ports/images.
-Wiring to the ethereum package is coming next as arb-reth Docker integration lands.
-For now, the scaffold uses a local anvil placeholder to allow fast iteration.
+- This package uses the ethereum package to spin up a minimal L1.
+The args/minimal.yaml contains an `ethereum_package: {}` block that is passed directly to the ethereum package’s `run()` method, mirroring the optimism-package import/launch pattern.

 Build arb-reth Docker image locally
 - From the reth repo root: